 Travel: Planning for a holiday

 Travelling, for most, is about taking time out and experiencing new adventures, but when you have blood cancer, planning a holiday may require you to make a few more considerations.
-Here, our Nurse Advisor gives her advice for patients travelling abroad.
+Leukaemia Care's Nurse Advisor gives advice for patients travelling abroad.

 Travelling, for most, is about relaxing, taking time out and experiencing a new and exciting adventure, but when you have a blood cancer, planning a holiday may require you to make a few more considerations.